Unidocs1/sphinx_repo_manager/README.md

 ## Quickstart

+> **Warning:**
+> Docker quickstart is currently experiencing write-issues for some; see legacy setup if affected.
+> This will be addressed soon.

 1. Copy [`.env.template`](.env.template) -> to `.env` and set `REPO_AUTH_PREFIX`.
     - If deploying to RTD, you should also set this env var in their web dashboard.
 2. Configure [`docs/repo_manifest.yml`](docs/repo_manifest.yml) (ok to leave defaults).